AllenSWDB/allenswdb.github.io/databook/background/Two-photon-calcium-imaging.md

 ![events](/resources/Huang_eventprobability.png)

 The validation dataset above examines closely the relationship between extracted events and firing rate for excitatory neurons and how that depends on the spatial and temporal resolution {cite:p}`huang`.
 This relationship is different for inhibitory {term}`Interneuron`s.
-Specifically, the relationship between fluorescence and firing rate is different for {term}`parvalbumin-positive interneuron`s than it is for {term}`Somatostatin cell`s and {term}`VIP cells`s {cite:p}`khan`.
+Specifically, the relationship between fluorescence and firing rate is different for {term}`parvalbumin-positive interneuron`s than it is for {term}`Somatostatin cell`s and {term}`VIP cell`s {cite:p}`khan`.
 Parvalbumin is a calcium buffer and calcium imaging data of these neurons should be considered judiciously.
 While general increases/decreases in activity are reflected in the fluorescence signal, analyses focused on more precise event rate estimates and temporal precision should likely be avoided for these PV neurons.

 ![inhib](/resources/Khan_2018_inhib_fig.png)